 BUT… Because California law carries no exception for antique firearms, Alicia's conviction under PC 25400 could have involved a concealed antique firearm.
 Therefore, Alicia is not deportable even though her gun was actually a handgun and not an antique.

 Note that a conviction under Penal Code 30600 PC, California's law on assault weapons and .50 BMG (Browning Machine Gun) rifles is treated differently.
 PC 30600 contains a very specific definition of assault weapon and BMG rifle.
-This makes it impossible for conviction under this code section to ever be a conviction for possession of antique firearm.
+This makes it impossible for conviction under this code section to ever be a conviction for possession of an antique firearm.

 Serious firearms offenses can lead to deportation or inadmissibility -- not because they are firearm offenses but because they are considered aggravated felonies or crimes involving moral turpitude ("CIMT").